 Multi-service support: Multi-Service Optical Transport Network (MS-OTN) architecture and a 4-in-1 platform support services of any rate, from 2 Mbit/s to 100 Gbit/s.
 PDH and SDH interfaces are compatible with legacy networks, protecting the investment of customers.
 Ethernet and HD video interfaces ensure smooth network evolution.

 High security and reliability: Physical hard pipe isolation at fiber, wavelength, and ODUk levels, plus L1 encryption, ensure service transmission security.
 Protection at device and network levels ensures 99.999% availability and zero service interruptions.

-As 5G gains momentum, fixed networks are also entering their fifth-generation, known as F5G.
 Huawei’s all-optical transport OTN solution fulfils the requirements of air traffic control interconnection and provides infrastructure network assurance for future development of information technologies in air traffic control.
 The air traffic control project at Chengdu Tianfu International Airport successfully demonstrates the smooth construction of the transmission network, while the OTN transmission channel between Tianfu Airport and Shuangliu Airport ensures a safe, convenient, and intelligent flight experience.